amishah137/airflow-ETL-pipeline-project/README.md

     ```
     Note down: the username and password to login the airflow dashboard later.
 3. Create AWS S3 bucket with name 'ami-airflow-etl-test' with EC2.
-4. Create IAM role with name 'ec2_s3_airflow_role'. (note: use underscore instead of hyphens)
+4. Create IAM role with name 'ec2_s3_airflow_role' (note: use underscore instead of hyphens) with S3 full access and EC2 Full Access.
 5. Associate it to our EC2 instance.
 Go to Action --> security --> Modify IAM Role and Add 'ec2_s3_airflow_role'.
 6. Open a new terminal of EC2 instance.
     ```